Foundations of Psychedelic-Assisted Therapy (PAT)

 We begin by looking at the broader psychedelic context against which contemporary psychedelic-assisted psychotherapy is emerging.
 We look at what can go wrong with psychedelics, why it goes wrong, and what we can learn from this.
 (Note: We will not be addressing how to work with psychedelic casualties - this is covered in our other training: Bad Trip Integration)

 We then dive into the heart of the workshop - spending the bulk of our time exploring the preparation, dosing, and integration phases of treatment.
 We look at these phases of treatment across the domains of theory (“thinking about”), practice (“doing”), and presence (“being with”).
-This material is explored via lecture, seminar, small-group work, demonstration, clinical and experiential exercises, along with Q&A sessions with therapists currently working on trials here in Australia.
-We will give special attention to topics such as touch and the unconscious perpetration of harm when working with non-ordinary states.
-Finally, we look to the future, identifying possible pathways to future work in this space, and looking at emerging global trends in psychedelic-assisted psychotherapy.
+This material is explored via lecture, seminar, small-group work, demonstration, clinical and experiential exercises, along with Q&A sessions with therapists currently working on trials and in clinics here in Australia.

 By the conclusion of this workshop attendees will have a clear sense of current best-practice in psychedelic-assisted psychotherapy, and an embodied understanding of what is involved in guiding a participant/client through a course of psychedelic-assisted psychotherapy treatment.